ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Administrator can send a PATCH/iPATCH request {{RFC8132}} to the group-configuration resource manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to update the value of only part of the group configuration.

 The request payload has the same format of the POST request defined in {{configuration-resource-post}}, with the difference that it MAY also specify names of application groups to be removed from or added to the 'app_groups' status parameter.
-The names of such application groups are provided as defined below.

-The CBOR map in the request payload includes the field 'app_groups_diff'.
-This field is encoded as a CBOR array including the following two elements.
+Within the CBOR map conveyed as request payload, the names of such application groups are specified by the 'app_groups_diff' field, which is encoded as a CBOR array that includes the following two elements.

 - The first element is a CBOR array, namely 'app_groups_del'.
 Each of its elements is a CBOR text string, with value the name of an application group to remove from the 'app_groups' status parameter.